-Note: Chinese culture and history can often be confusing, no thanks to the tendency for myths, literature and religious accounts to blend with historical facts.
-This list of Chinese heroes focuses mainly on historical details.
+Note: Chinese culture and history can often be confusing, no thanks to the tendency for myths, literature, and religious accounts to blend with historical facts.
+This list of Chinese heroes focuses on historical details.

-Gamers fond of Koei’s Three Kingdoms series of games would be well familiar with this name.
-Legendary strategist and chancellor of Shu-Han during the tumultuous Three Kingdoms era of China (AD 220 – AD 280), Zhuge Liang is hailed by all Chinese to be one of the most brilliant strategist in history.
-He was also renowned for his loyalty to warlord Liu Bei, founder of the Shu-Han state.
-In movies and television dramas, he is often portrayed as a genius, skilled in supernatural arts.
+Gamers fond of Koei’s Three Kingdoms series of games would be well familiar with this ancient Chinese hero.
+The legendary strategist and chancellor of Shu-Han during the tumultuous Three Kingdoms era (AD 220 – AD 280), Zhuge Liang is unanimously hailed by all Chinese as one of the most brilliant minds in Chinese history.
+Some even consider his name as synonymous with wit and intelligence.

-So it was said, Zhuge Liang’s talents were already famous prior to his recruitment by Liu Bei.
+So it’s said, Zhuge Liang’s intellectual talents were already famous before his recruitment by Liu Bei.
 The warlord had to personally visit Zhuge Liang three times at the latter’s abode before Zhuge Liang agreed to assist the Shu forces.

 Cao, Shu, What???

 Following the disintegration of the Han Dynasty, China was split into three rival kingdoms.
 The largest was the northern Kingdom of Wei, ruled by former chancellor Cao Cao.
 Sun Quan's Kingdom of Wu controlled the eastern territories south of the Yangtse and those bordering the East China Sea.
 The smallest among the three was Liu Bei's Kingdom of Shu, located in modern-day Sichuan.
 Liu was a descendant of the previous Han emperors, thus considered by some to be the only rightful ruler.